Shincheonji Church of Jesus

-Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony (SCJ), commonly known as Shincheonji Church of Jesus or simply Shincheonji (Korean: 신천지; Hanja: 新天地; [ɕintɕʰʌndʑi]), is a denomination of Christian new religious movement established in South Korea by Lee Man-hee.
-It is considered as a pseudoreligion or cult by mainstream churches.
+Shincheonji Church of Jesus, the Temple of the Tabernacle of the Testimony (SCJ), commonly known as Shincheonji Church of Jesus or simply Shincheonji (Korean: 신천지; Hanja: 新天地; [ɕintɕʰʌndʑi]), is a new religious movement established in South Korea by Lee Man-hee.
+It has been described as a pseudoreligion or cult by mainstream churches, however, its defenders say there is no proof for this claim.

-Shincheonji's teaching claims that their founder Lee is the pastor promised in the New Testament, and that the Book of Revelation is written in secret metaphors (parables) which only Lee is capable of deciphering.
-Before founding his own religious movement, Lee was a member of a controversial group called the Olive Tree, a new religious movement which spawned the first countercult movement in post-war Korea, although this connection is not present in Shincheonji's biography of Lee.
+Shincheonji's teaching claims that their chairman, Lee Man Hee, is the pastor promised in the New Testament, and that the Book of Revelation is written in secret parables, and that God has revealed the meaning of these parables to Chairman Lee.
+Before establishing this religious movement, Lee was a member of a controversial group called the Olive Tree, a new religious movement which spawned the first anti-cult movement in postwar Korea, although this connection is not present in Shincheonji's biography of Lee.

-Shincheonji teaches that it is the true faith with its members receiving salvation at the time of final judgment.
+Shincheonji teaches it is the one true religion, with its members receiving salvation at the Last Judgment.
 Everyone not in the group will be denied forgiveness and destroyed.

 In 2020, the group became the center of intense scrutiny during the COVID-19 pandemic in South Korea.
-The outbreak of COVID-19 cases in Korea was initially centered in the city of Daegu after a 61-year-old Shincheonji member known as Patient 31 infected other church members causing the pandemic to surge in Daegu.
-As the disease spread among Shincheonji's members and thousands of others, there was a national outcry against the group and by 22 February 2020, over 1.3 million South Korean citizens signed an online petition to the Blue House requesting the government to disband Shincheonji entirely.
+The outbreak of COVID-19 was initially centered in Daegu after a 61-year-old Shincheonji member known as "Patient 31" infected other church members, causing the pandemic to surge in the city.
+As the disease spread among Shincheonji members and thousands of others, there was a national outcry against the group and by February 22, 2020, over 1.3 million South Korean citizens signed an online petition to the Blue House requesting the government to disband Shincheonji entirely.
+On August 12, 2022, the Supreme Court of Korea upheld the acquittal of Lee Man Hee on charges that he obstructed the government's response to COVID-19 outbreaks in 2020.